4Geeks logo

 • Your social security number (token) proves your credit history.

-• Credit Card number proves you have a valid credit card.
+• Your credit card number proves you have a valid credit card.

 • Etc.

-A security token it's more than just a number
+A security token is more than just a number

-Tokens used for authentication need to be more that normal just numbers, they need to be almost impossible to fake, predict or break.
+Tokens used for authentication need to be more than just plain numbers, they need to be almost impossible to fake, predict or break.

 • Infinite (almost): What will happen if you run out of tokens?
 Can you imagine MasterCard running out of credit card numbers?

-• Non-reusable: There are cases of re-usable tokens, but in general once a token is generated no one else should every use it but you.
+• Non-reusable: There are cases of re-usable tokens, but in general once a token is generated, no one else should ever use it but you.

 • Validatable: The token must follow some hidden pattern (encryption) that allows validating the token without compromising the owner or author.